 AgreeOnIT: Lättvikts konsensus och distribuerat datakunskap i resursbegränsade sakernas Internet

 Vetenskapsrådet (VR), 2015-01-01 -- 2018-12-31.

 Technical report D - School of Computer Science and Engineering, Chalmers University of Technology: 176D

 Doktorsavhandlingar vid Chalmers tekniska högskola.
 Ny serie: 4647

 HA2 (lecture hall), Hörsalsvägen 4, Campus Johanneberg, Chalmers.

-Opponent: Kay Römer, Professor, Institute of Technical Informatics, Graz University of Technology, Austria
+Opponent: Kay Römer, Professor and Director, Institute of Technical Informatics, Graz University of Technology, Austria